gwaerondor/erlang-style-guide/README.md

 ## Don't name ignored variables
 If a variable is to be ignored, it should have the name `_`.
 No more, no less.
-If you follow this rule, the problem of using ignored variables doesn't exist.
+By definition, ignored variables are unimportant, and it doesn't matter what's inside them.
+If you follow this rule, the risk of using ignored variables also disappears.

 ### It's indicative of a code structuring problem
 If you need to give a variable a name like `_Parameters` in order for the code